- Vendor Eligibility

 6.2 Ineligibility of a vendor due to non-responsibility shall be for a period commensurate with the seriousness of the cause(s).

-(a) The Director of GSD may extend the ineligibility period for an additional period, if he/she determines that an extension is necessary to protect the Bank Group’s interests.
+(a) The Vice President, Budget, Performance Review and Strategic Planning (BPS) may extend the ineligibility period for an additional period, if he/she determines that an extension is necessary to protect the World Bank Group’s interests.

-(b) The Director of GSD may, upon a vendor’s written request, reduce or eliminate the period or extent of ineligibility for reasons such as:
+(b) The Vice President, Budget, Performance Review and Strategic Planning (BPS) may, upon a vendor’s written request, reduce or eliminate the period or extent of ineligibility for reasons such as:

 (i) newly discovered material information;